georgelioris/Markdown/Improving productivity in the terminal with pipes.md

 of your work is done outside of the terminal, you can still reap the benefits of utilizing command line tools to speed up common tasks.
-Without any shell scripting knowledge, you can get a lot of functionality out of combining commands with preexisting tools on on your system.
+Without any shell scripting knowledge, you can get a lot of functionality out of combining commands with preexisting tools on your system.

+---
 ### Unix philosophy

 Unix tools are a very powerful set of low level programs that follow the [Unix philosophy][1],